SkoolNotes/Taproot/2020HIST201/KBxUnit3EssayPlanning.md

 Not only does interconnectivity allows for broader access to ideas and goods, but it allows for new ideas to be created that would otherwise be impossible.
-The interconnectivity revolution has only continued,
+The interconnectivity revolution has only continued, the world continuing to shrink day by day.
+In modern times with the invention of the internet and such, it is much easier to see the value of interconnedtedness,